nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 <br/>

-The following sequence diagram shows how `Workspace` creation in Step 4 works:
+The following sequence diagram illustrates how `Workspace` creation in the example above works:

+> :memo: The other options (`-s`, `-l`, `-d`) follows a similar process, only the list and switch option does not interact with `StorageManager` and `Watchlist`.

 ![Workspace Command Sequence Diagram](images/WorkspaceCommand-Sequence-Diagram.png) <br/>
 *Figure 18: Workspace Command After New Workspace Delete*

 <br/>